 The sharing of experiences with other people who have also been affected by ARDs cannot be underestimated.
 Social isolation is a key factor when caring for someone with an ARD whilst peer-to-peer support is the mainstay of these services it is often provided through a variety of means including online support groups and Facebook.
 These online services also help to keep in contact and support people living in regional or remote communities where there is often a lack of transport to specialist care and in some communities, there can be a fear and distrust of services or a lack of culturally safe support.

-Many of the support organisations provide advice on compensation entitlements to encourage the victims and the families so that any benefit received may help to improve their quality of life.
+Many of the support organisations provide advice on compensation entitlements to encourage the victims and the families so that any benefit received may help to improve their QoL.
 This will often entail access or referral to legal services.

 The support organisations engage in strategies to ameliorate ARDs including raising awareness of the dangers of asbestos and education programmes.
-They will frequently provide the following information on their websites or in print:
+They will frequently provide the following information on their websites and in printed material:

 - History of asbestos

-- The different forms, including naturally occurring asbestos.
+- The different forms, including naturally occurring asbestos (NOA).
 This information often includes a full description, the types of asbestos with accompanying photographs.

 Examples of these educational training programs are:

-- Technical and Further Education (TAFE) course for: carpenters, plumbers, electricians, engineers, etc.
+- Technical and Further Education (TAFE) courses for: carpenters, plumbers, electricians, engineers, etc.

 - Local councils - council based to enable the delivery and evaluation of an asbestos-awareness raising program within the wider community.